Photo of a blue lake with mountains in the distance

 Mission

-I recognize that technology has the power to both help and harm mental health.
+We recognize that technology has the power to both help and harm mental health.
 When you see a beautiful sunset, you shouldn't worry about how many likes it could get you.
 It's most important to savor that feeling and remember that little moments like that exist everywhere.

 Building Community

-To get involved send me a message.
+To get involved send us a message.

 Or try out the Plus version to support this journey 😄